NateyJay/YASMA/README.md

 **Other post-processing tools** can give more articulated output for many more uses.

 `yasma context` allows for the user to give a gene annotation and measure distances between sRNA loci and genic loci.
+* This produces a table called `GenomicContext.txt`, which tells distances to mRNAs, exons, and CDSs.
+* This requires an NCBI-style gff3 annotation as input.

+`yasma count` reports counts of loci in two formats.
+1) A traditional counts table, showing rows of loci, columns of libraries, with overlapping reads reported as an integer.
+2) A "deep counts" table, which further breaks these values by strand and size in addition to read group (library) and locus.
+This is reported as a long-style table, excluding rows with 0 abundance by default.
+This file can be very large.

+`yasma coverage` produces a set of coverage files (wig/bigwig) and configuration files for use with the jbrowse1 browser.
+* Setting up a jbrowse session is usually non-trivial, but this gets some of the way there with informative config settings.

+`yasma hairpin` models self-folding for loci, with the aim of finding hairpin-derived sRNAs.
+* This includes using ShortStack-style testing for miRNA loci, using the Axtell 2018 rule-set.
+* Hairpins are automatically processed to form a nice graphical output, colorized from RNAfold and based directly on StrucVis from the Axtell Lab.

+`yasma target` is still non-functional and may not be ready for some time.
+This is meant to be a suite that tests sRNA-transcript interactions using modeling software like RNAplex.
+This is similar to GSTAR from the Axtell lab, but should have performance advantages and hopefully will employ some other tools as well.
+Like I said, not-done-yet and will very likely change.